JVMV/web-sprint-challenge-build-a-web-api/README.md

-A project that uses express to build a RESTfulApi.
+A project that uses express and its routing features to build a RESTfulApi.
 Middleware is used to validate key data before doing any CRUD operations.

 # Sprint Challenge Instructions///